xtrime-ru/TelegramApiServer/README.md

         * `http://127.0.0.1:9503/api/session/getSelf`

         Each session is store in `{$session}.madeline` file in root folder of library.
+    * EventHandler updates via websocket.
+Connect to `ws://127.0.0.1:9503/events`.
+You will get all events in json.
+        Each event stored inside object, where key is name of session which created event.

+        When using CombinedAPI (multiple account) name of session can be added to path of websocket endpoint.
+        `ws://127.0.0.1:9503/events/session_name`.
+This endpoint will emmit events only from given session.

+        PHP websocket client example: [websocket-events.php](https://github.com/xtrime-ru/TelegramApiServer/blob/master/examples/websocket-events.php)

     Examples:
     * get_info about channel/user: `http://127.0.0.1:9503/api/getInfo/?id=@xtrime`